Professor of ViolinDepartment:

 Oleh Krysa has served on the jury panel of the International Tchaikovsky, Wieniawski, Paganini, Kreisler, Lipizer, Oistrakh (Chairman), Joachim, Michael Hill, Prague Spring, Wronski Solo Violin, Brescia Violin, Montreal Violin, Qingdao, Almaty (Chairman), and Sendai Violin Competitions, and the Osaka Chamber Music Competition.

-Krysa is married to pianist Tatiana Tchekina, who has been his partner in most of his recitals and recordings over the years.
+Krysa was married to pianist Tatiana Tchekina, who was his partner in most of his recitals and recordings before her death in December 2013.

 Oleh Krysa performs on a J.B.
 Guadagnini violin from 1758, on generous loan from the Eastman School of Music.